Military Grade Data Wipe or DOD Wipe Standards

 NIST-Destroy: It is the process of physical destruction with advanced techniques to avoid any possibility of data recovery.
 You cannot reuse the device after it undergoes the NIST-destroy mode.

-Peter Gutmann Data Wipe Method:
+Peter Gutmann’s Data Wipe Method:

 Peter Gutmann uses a total of 35 passes to completely wipe out data from the disk.
 This method was developed by Peter Gutmann in the year 1996 and was one of the most advanced and robust techniques to wipe data.
 Peter Gutmann uses a random value, in place of just zeroes like in other methods, for the initial four and the last four passes.
 In between, it uses a very complex pattern to overwrite data from Pass 5 to Pass 31.

-Which is the Best Military-grade Data Wipe Method?
+What is the Best Military-grade Data Wipe Method?

 For example, in the 90s, hard drives used completely different encoding techniques, so recovering data from those drives was quite easy even after wiping them with a professional toolkit.
-In that scenario, the best way to shred data was Peter Gutmann, which uses 35 passes, which makes it almost impossible to retrieve data.
+In that scenario, the best way to shred data was Peter Gutmann, which uses 35 passes, making it almost impossible to retrieve data.

-An important thing that needs to be kept in mind while choosing the military-grade data wiping mode is that the more the number of passes, the more your data will be erased securely and the more time it will take to perform the process.
+An important thing that needs to be kept in mind while choosing the military-grade data wiping mode is that the more the number of passes, the more securely your data will be erased securely and the more time it will take to perform the process.

 So, if the data that you wish to wipe off from your drive is not so important or confidential, then just choose the simplest method, i.e., Zero Random or both.
-This will save you a lot of your time.
+This will save you a lot of time.